playframework/twirl/docs/manual/working/scalaGuide/main/templates/ScalaTemplates.md

 By default, dynamic content parts are escaped according to the template type’s (e.g. HTML or XML) rules.
 If you want to output a raw content fragment, wrap it in the template content type.

+> **Note:** When using this feature, consider the security implications of outputting raw HTML if there is any possibility that the user can control the content.
+This technique is a common cause of Cross Site Scripting (XSS) vulnerabilities and is dangerous if not used with caution.

 For example to output raw HTML:

 @[raw-html](code/scalaguide/templates/snippets.scala.html)